We have created a common platform that all our WordPress plugins use and share segments of code to reduce database lookups and calculations.

 If you have done any reading on SEO - search engine optimization - in the past you will have most likely come across Google highlighting how important a fast website is.

-In the past having a fast website made complete sense, give the visitor/customer the content/product as quickly as possible so they have less obstructions to buy your product.
+In the past having a fast website made complete sense, give the visitor/customer the content/product as quickly as possible so they have fewer obstructions to buying your product.

 That's right, a fast website can help your website rank better in Google.